 Against the background of amendments to laws and regulations in force as from 1 January 2016, certain changes and adjustments are made to the group's governing and control bodies.
-Of particular significance is the entry into force of the new Financial Undertakings Act (finansforetaksloven).
-The amendments are taken into account in revised articles of association which are effective as of 2016.
-This report is based on the group's organisation in 2015, except where specifically stated otherwise.
+Of particular significance is the entry into force of the new Financial Institutions Act 2015 (finansforetaksloven).
+The amendments are taken into account in revised articles of association which were given effect as of 2016 and are available on the bank's website.